Next: About this document ...

 variables, then the

-sequence is called a renewal process.
+is called a renewal process.

 is the associated renewal point process, sometimes also